Frequently asked questions

 - Do you offer dark roasts?
 Why don't your bags list the roast level?

 - Currently we choose a roast for each coffee that is best suited to bring out the wonderful flavors our producers have worked so hard on.
-Our roasts are typically in the medium to medium-light range.
+Our roasts are typically in the medium-light to medium range.
 And while we aren't opposed to dark roasts, they do typically mute flavors and the spotlight tends to move towards the roaster's ability versus the producer.

 - What is your return policy?